Are ambulances free in Queensland?

 - Are an St John Ambulance WA Member, whose membership was valid at the time of receiving the ambulance services.
 St John Ambulance WA may pay their invoice

-- Are covered for interstate ambulance services through a private health insurer.
-They would need to forward the invoice to their health insurer for processing and payment.
+- Are covered for interstate ambulance services through their health insurance.
+They would need to forward the invoice to their insurance provider for processing and payment.

 Expats and other international visitors